sam81/sam81.github.io/r_guide_bookdown/20_ess.md

 # ESS: Using Emacs Speaks Statistics with R

-If you have  the `ESS` package installed, you can use Emacs for both editing R source files when working in batch mode, and running a R process from  within Emacs.
+If you have  the Emacs Speaks Statistics (ESS) package installed, you can use Emacs for both editing R source files when working in batch mode, and running a R process from  within Emacs.
 ESS provides an extended set of facilities for both these tasks, among these are syntax highlighting, indentation of code and the ability to work with multiple buffers.

 To get syntax highlighting, just use the `.R` extension for naming your file.